Senior Agila: Art and news career

 Quilario is a composer, and SBSI states that "Senior Agila" is his screen name as a musician.
 The group claims that he is a member of the Filipino Society of Composers, Authors and Publishers (FILSCAP).
 FILSCAP confirms that they have a member with the same name but cannot verify that Quilario is that person.
 He can play various instruments, including the guitar and drums.

 He leads the Omega de Salonera performing arts group, which is linked to SBSI.

-Quilario became the Chief Executive Officer of ALT Entertainment, which operates ALT FM 105.5, a radio station located at SBSI's Sitio Kapihan.
+Quilario became the chief executive officer of ALT Entertainment, which operates ALT FM 105.5, a radio station located at SBSI's Sitio Kapihan.
 He wrote and produced songs for ALT himself.
 One of his songs is "Arikingking," a love song.
 Another is "Sinag ng Pasko," a Christmas-themed station ID for ALT, which was credited to Quilario.

 Legal case

 In September 2023, SBSI under his leadership was alleged to be a cult, a characterization rejected by the group.
 SBSI faced allegations of forced marriages and sexual abuse involving minors.
 Underage members were allegedly coerced into marrying and having sex with adult partners under the pretense that such actions were required by a "rule to go to heaven."
 During a public Senate hearing, an alleged former member claimed that young women who broke this rule were branded "adios" and subjected to cruel punishment, such as being locked in a foxhole or assaulted with a paddle.

 Criminal charges of qualified trafficking, kidnapping, and serious illegal detention were filed against 13 SBSI members, including Quilario himself.

 Quilario denied these claims.
 He is alleged to have forcibly arranged marriages for women, including minors, and to have coercively solicited sexual favors.

 He attended a Senate hearing on September 28, 2023, to address the allegations.
 Quilario and three of his fellow members were cited for contempt by the Senate Committee on Public Order and Dangerous Drugs, which believed they were lying in their responses to the forced child marriage allegations.
 He and other members of SBSI are currently detained in Senate quarters until the case is resolved.
+The cases are still be heard as of February 2026.